diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 >Note that, before Spark 2.0, the main programming interface of Spark was the Resilient Distributed Dataset (RDD).
 After Spark 2.0, RDDs are replaced by Dataset, which is strongly-typed like an RDD, but with richer optimizations under the hood.
 The RDD interface is still supported, and you can get a more complete reference at the RDD programming guide.
 However, we highly recommend you to switch to use Dataset, which has better performance than RDD.
 See the SQL programming guide to get more information about Dataset.

+[Twitter’s Elephant Bird package] supports a large number of data formats, including JSON, Lucene, Protocol Buffer–related formats, and others.
+The package also works with both the new and old Hadoop file APIs.

+The [SparkR] project also provides a lightweight frontend to use Spark from within R.

+To dive deeper into tuning Spark, visit the [tuning guide] in the official documentation.

 ## Chapter 1.
 Introduction to Data Analysis with Spark
 Apache Spark is a cluster computing platform designed to be fast and general-purpose.